mahossam/OptiGAN/README.md

 ## OptiGAN

-This repository contains the code to reproduce the core results from of [OptiGAN: Generative Adversarial Networks for Goal Optimized Sequence Generation](https://arxiv.org/pdf/2004.07534.pdf), The 2020 International Joint Conference on Neural Networks (IJCNN), 2020
+This repository contains the code for text generation results of the paper:
+[OptiGAN: Generative Adversarial Networks for Goal Optimized Sequence Generation](https://arxiv.org/pdf/2004.07534.pdf), The 2020 International Joint Conference on Neural Networks (IJCNN), 2020.

 ## Dependencies